Grand Power K100: Design details

 Both of the Berettas, and the K100, have the archetypal square shouldered lock protruding from the otherwise round barrel, easily visible at the ejection port with the slide fully forward.
 This square shoulder is rotated in behind a solid column of steel running the length of the slide forward of the ejection port, and on the left side out of view, when the slide and barrel are fully forward in battery.
 This locks the slide forward in battery.
 Given that the MP9 uses the same basic locking mechanism, and has a cyclical rate of fire of 900 rounds/min, the rotating barrel lock has shown itself to be capable of very fast lock times.

 The thick walled barrel and other metal parts are treated by Tenifer QPQ technology.
 This hardens the metal components and increases resistance to corrosion.

-The standard K100 has a barrel length of 108 mm and operates in both single- and double-action mode.
+The standard K100 has a barrel length of 108 mm and operates in both single- and double-action modes.
 The hammer must be manually decocked for carry in double-action mode with a chambered round.
 The safety can be applied with the hammer cocked, but can not be applied with the hammer in the forward position.
 The safety does not lock the slide.
 A decocking hammer group is available as an option on many models.

 The ergonomically shaped polymer grip frame houses a steel receiver which provides the rails the slide travels on as well as hardpoints required for the trigger mechanism.
 The slide spring guide, safety, trigger, and trigger guard are polymer.